phrickelberg/Proosha_IIIo/README.md

 This is basically a Prusa i3 Einstein Rework with minor changes such as:

-* wood-style frame with fins
+* wood-style frame with fins upgraded to fit the Einstein Rework Y-CORNERS
+* stronger X-END-IDLER
-* stronger x-end-idler
+* stronger X-END-MOTOR
+* preconfigured Marlin Firmware

 Building instructions
 -------------------------